snewcomer/ember-alt-fastboot-app-server/README.md

 ## General Design

+- Replace `express` with `fastify`.
+Express is largely unmaintained.
+Moreover, fastify includes HTTP2 support.
+This is a direction we need to move in the Ember community.
 - Cluster management.
 - Being aware of distribution changes and downloading of new assets.
 - Delegation of responsibilities between three separate primary objects:
   - Cluster Master
   - Cluster Workers
-  - Express HTTP Server
+  - HTTP Server

 ## Constituent Components

-The three primary objects are the components that would be required in order to build a production web server on top of Express/Node.js.
+The three primary objects are the components that would be required in order to build a production web server on top of Fastify/Node.js.

 ### Cluster Master